-Geonomics’ full use-value is best demonstrated by walking through a complex, worked example.
-In this section, we explain a complex evolutionary scenario, explain the steps we used to simulate it, then present the results.
-(The source code for this example is available within the ./example/yosemite directory of the Geonomics package directory.)

-There is growing interest in the evolutionary implications of climate change.
-Much of this interest focuses on species that are locally adapted along an environmental gradient that is expected to shift under climate change.
-Climatic shifts can be spatially non-homogeneous, because many cooler, higher-altitude regions are warming more quickly than warmer, low-altitude regions, and are projected to continue doing so (Mountain Research Initiative EDW Working Group, 2015; Rangwala et al., 2013; but see Oyler et al., 2015).
+There is growing interest in the evolutionary implications of climate change (REF?).
+Much of this interest focuses on species that are locally adapted along an environmental gradient that is expected to shift under climate change (REF?).
+Climatic shifts can be spatially non-homogeneous, because many cooler, higher-altitude regions are warming more quickly than warmer, low-altitude regions and are projected to continue doing so (Mountain Research Initiative EDW Working Group, 2015; Rangwala et al., 2013; but see Oyler et al., 2015).
 Of particular interest in these situations is the ability of species to adapt to changing local conditions.
 Of the possible species responses to climate change—the others being range shifts, plasticity, tolerance, and local extinction—this is the response about which we know the least.

 To show Geonomics’ utility for studying such a system, we simulate the evolutionary response to projected climate change of a continuously distributed, locally adapted species: the montane lizard Sceloporus graciosus ("sagebrush lizard"), in the Yosemite region of California (U.S.A.).
 We began by preparing the raster layers to be used for the model’s landscape.
 These include a time-series of temperature rasters and a time-series of habitat-suitability rasters.
-(Note that both in the preparation of our temperature data and in the production of our SDM we use simplistic assumptions and minimal complexity, because the purpose of this example is only to demonstrate the utility of our software.)
-All data preparation was done using custom scripts (available in the supplementsSupplementary Materials) in the R statistical programming language (R Core Team, 2019).
+All data preparation was done using custom scripts (Supplementary Materials) in the R statistical programming language (R Core Team, 2019).